thegrammarnazi/plyr/readme.md

 [http://css-tricks.com/ajaxing-svg-sprite/](http://css-tricks.com/ajaxing-svg-sprite/)

 ### Cross Origin (CORS)
 You'll notice the `crossorigin` attribute on the example `<video>` elements.
 This is because the TextTrack captions are loaded from another domain.
 If your TextTrack captions are also hosted on another domain, you will need to add this attribute and make sure your host has the correct headers setup.
-For more info on CORS checkout the MDN docs:
+For more info on CORS check out the MDN docs:
 [https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)

 ### Captions